schonherz-java-ee-2016-q4/project-issuetracker/issue-tracker-shared-api/README.md

 - `companyName` Name of the company.
 - `bindedUser` A username, who have to work on this ticket, can be nullable.
 - `recUser` A username, who creates this ticket.
-- `ticketType` Type of the ticket.
+- `ticketTypeName` Type of the ticket.
 - `clientMail` Mail of the client.

 **UserByTicketStatusReportData**: